iholas/dk_municipalities/README.md

 # dk_municipalities
+## Background
 For a project, I needed to map municipalities in Denmark to their respective regions.
 This turned out to be a surprisingly difficult information to find a in a way that I could easily query and grab in a machine readable form - to use in my code.

-So, here is a CSV with the municipalities in Danish.
-Other data formats may show up later.
+So, here are some files that should help showing this data in 2 different data structures.
+More datastructures may follow.

 Open to collaborate on this, and respond to requests to add more versions.